great-expectations/great_expectations/docs/getting_started.rst

 .. container:: custom-indented-paragraph

    Once you have a DataContext, you'll want to connect to data.
-Your data could live in files on disk, in a database, in a cloud store, etc. You might also manage connections to data through another orchestration tool.

-   Great Expectations' ``Datasource`` classes handle all of these cases.
-They manage configuration and provide a consistent, cross-platform API for referencing data.
-DataSources will allow you to reference meaningful Batches of data for validation (and other use cases.)
+In Great Expectations, ``Datasources`` simplify connections, by managing configuration and providing a consistent, cross-platform API for referencing data.

-   Check out :ref:`getting_started__connect_to_data` to learn how to configure Datasources.
+   Check out :ref:`getting_started__connect_to_data` to learn how to configure your first Datasource.

 .. raw:: html